Paper Topic Assignment

 - You pick a topic area relevant to the course.

-- See course discussion, materials, and a list of sample topic areas at https://johnbandler.com/paper-topic-ideas/
+- See course topics and materials (in syllabus) and a list of sample topic areas at https://johnbandler.com/paper-topic-ideas/

 - You formulate a paper title relevant to the course.